lin380/coursebook/docs/03-understanding-data.md

 As we have seen in this chapter that acquiring data and converting that data into information involves a number of conscious decisions and implementation steps.
 As a favor to ourselves as researchers and to the research community, it is crucial to document these decisions and steps.
 This makes it both possible to retrace our own steps and also provides a guide for future researchers that want to reproduce and/ or build on your research.
 A programmatic approach to quantitative research helps ensure that the implementation steps are documented and reproducible but it is also vital that the decisions that are made are documented as well.
 This includes the creation/ selection of the corpus data, the description of the variables chosen from the corpus for the derived dataset, and the description of the variables created from the derived dataset for the analysis dataset.

-*Consider adding more specifics on the characteristics and formats for documenting corpus data and datasets.*
+*Consider adding more specifics on the characteristics and formats for documenting corpus data and datasets; data dictionaries --examples in R packages and in spreadsheets, or Rmarkdown files*

 <!--
 - Selecting or developing a corpus